Inhalt

 Bundeswehr/Anne Weinrich

-As defence-essential infrastructure, the military part of Cologne/Bonn airport is guarded not only by a civilian security service but also by homeland defence and security reservists protecting the area where USUnited States forces are.
+As defence-essential infrastructure, the military part of Cologne/Bonn airport is guarded not only by a civilian security service but also by homeland defence and security reservists protecting the area where US forces are.
 The reservists have set up an extra checkpoint.
 Military and civilian police assist them.
 The military personnel patrol the area inside the facility more, and civilian police reinforce the military police and homeland defence and security forces outside of the restricted military area.

 02